top of page

 • Move Your Body, Even When You Don’t Feel Like It – Exercise releases endorphins, reduces stress, helps you fight depression and improves heart health.
 Even gentle movement, like a short walk, can help counteract the physical effects of grief.

-• Manage Stress – Grief is already an enormous burden, but finding small ways to reduce additional stress—whether through journaling, prayer, deep breathing, or gentle movement—can make a difference and help you regulate.
+• Manage Stress – Grief is already an enormous burden, but finding small ways to reduce additional stress—whether through journaling, prayer, deep breathing, or moving your body—can make a difference and help you regulate.

 • Stay Connected – Loneliness is both an emotional and physical risk factor.
-Finding safe support—whether through friends, a grief group, or counseling—helps mitigate some of the negative effects of isolation.
+Finding safe support—whether through friends, a grief group, or counseling or coaching—helps mitigate some of the negative effects of isolation (and also supports you on the journey).

-widow in treatment for health issue in widowhood
+A widow in treatment for health risk issue in widowhood, finding healing

 Not Alone on the Journey